Mojo Links

 How Common Is Negative SEO in 2026?

 Less common than most operators fear.
 Google's 2023-2024 spam-detection updates dramatically improved the system's ability to ignore obvious negative SEO attempts.
 Most attacks that worked in 2018 are now algorithmically discounted within 2-4 weeks of arrival, before they meaningfully affect rankings.
+The Ahrefs guide to detecting and deflecting negative SEO attacks lands in the same place: detection and a disciplined response, not a disavow reflex.

-What Are the Typical Negative SEO Attack Vectors?
+What Are The Typical Negative SEO Attack Vectors?

 Four vectors account for most documented attacks.